Shoulder Pain in Senior Project Managers from Desk and Client Work

 4. Standard Physiotherapy Clinics

-• Focus on exercises and manual therapy; improvement requires consistent sessions.
+• Focus on exercises and manual therapy; consistent sessions are required.

 5. The Pain Relief Practice

-• Uses HotHeal Therapy and Shockwave Therapy for fast relief of pain and stiffness.
+• Uses HotHeal Therapy and Shockwave Therapy for fast relief and improved knee function.

 6. Physiolife

-• Provides home-based HotHeal Therapy, ideal for busy or mobility-limited individuals.
+• Provides home-based HotHeal Therapy, convenient for retired athletes with limited clinic visits.

 7. Regenerix Gold